MOEAFramework/MOEAFramework/README.md

 ### :warning: Upgrading to V5 :warning:

-Version 5.0 was recently released, which includes breaking changes that will likely requiring code modifications if updating from a previous version.
+Version 5.0 was recently released, which includes breaking changes that will likely requiring code modifications if upgrading from a previous version.
 Refer to the [Release Notes](docs/releaseNotes.md) for details.
 <!-- end-section:github -->